Beirun/ComHard/README.md

 4th Group in the second-half of the semester.

 ## The Project
-This project uses basic Java GUI such as `JFrame`, `JPanel`, and etc. as a means of interface.
+This project uses basic Java User Interface such as `JFrame`, `JPanel`, and etc. as a means of interface.